Collection Development Policy

 - Cost and ease of replacement

 The Library also selectively purchases films and television programs and series.
 These can include award nominated films, film or television programs or series that meet the curriculum and research needs of an academic program, and other historically significant works.
 Pricing for these items is quite varied and consideration will be given to what is reasonable within the library funds available.

 The goal is to have all film and video material titles reflected in the catalog.
 Library of Congress classification scheme will be used.
 The circulating film and video materials are housed as a discrete collection.

 The preferred format for video materials is DVD.

-The Libraries collects audio recordings in support of the music curriculum and for general curricular needs.
+The Library collects audio recordings in support of the music curriculum and for general curricular needs.
 Both recordings on compact disc (CD) and online recordings are purchased.

-Specific Policies for Formats -- in selecting and maintaining each of these formats, the following additional criteria will be considered along with the Libraries' general selection and evaluation criteria
+Specific Policies for Formats -- in selecting and maintaining each of these formats, the following additional criteria will be considered along with the Library's general selection and evaluation criteria

 - Print: Hardback is the preferred format, but, paperback is preferred if less costly or expected to be updated frequently.

 - Electronic: Preference of e-books in comparison to print books is considered on a case-by-case basis using criteria such as ownership, target audience, pricing, bulk-purchase, previous usage statistics, areas of subject need not met by other electronic resources, titles available for consortial purchase from publishers, one-time purchase versus leasing options, etc.

 Since the journals budget remains approximately the same each year relative to inflation, the Library makes every effort to maintain heavily used existing subscriptions.
 In order to add a new title, current subscriptions may be reviewed for cancellation.
 In selecting journals the following additional criteria will be considered along with the Library's general selection criteria: